 Overview of the Vertices Tab

 The Vertices Tab, as the name suggests, lists all the vertices of the features on the feature layer.
 Simply click a column heading to sort based on it and double click to edit a cell on rows of vertices.
 If a user is in Vertex Edit mode, the Profile View will center on the vertex selected in the Vertices tab.
 The tab responds to Vertex Move operations performed in the Map View, with the vertex coordinates and statistical columns updating accordingly.
 The Slope, XY Angle, and Z Angle columns are particularly useful for finding sudden spikes up or down in stockpile toes (potential errors).
-Users may multi-select on the Parts tab.
+Users may multi-select on the Vertices tab.

 Notes